 Dr Ashok Khosla, in his keynote address elucidated on “the importance of calculating the impact of the proposed sustainable solutions mathematically as well as socially, including gender parity in environmental sustainability.”

-During the inaugural session, Prof R. Sukumar pointed out the dynamics of the policy landscape.
+During the inaugural session, Prof. R. Sukumar pointed out the dynamics of the policy landscape.
 Subramanian Ramadorai restated that science is a continuum and highlighted the importance of capacity building.
-RR Rashmi expressed that policy making though based in scientific data is guided by social, economic, and political factors.
+RR Rashmi expressed that policymaking, though based on scientific data, is guided by social, economic, and political factors.

-Amitanshu Choudhary from the TATA Trusts appreciated the launch of the 10 policy briefs and went on to express how his organisation was happy to support such endeavours of TNC.
+Amitanshu Choudhary from the TATA Trusts appreciated the launch of the 10 policy briefs and went on to express how his organisation was happy to support such endeavours by TNC.

 While delivering the closing remarks, Dr Sushil Saigal, Director of Programs at TNC, informed the gathering that the ICASS initiative will be continued through a Secretariat as well as an Advisory Group consisting of leading universities working on sustainability issues.

 The workshop was graced by a wide range of professionals from diverse sectors.
-The representation from government departments included Dr Deep Narayan Pandey, former Head of Forest Force, Rajasthan Forest Department; Dr Sanjeeva Pandey, Forestry Advisor, Forest Plus; Mr Chitaranjan Tyagi, IFS (retd); Dr Devendra Pandey, former Director General, Survey of India; Dr N Krishna Kumar, Director, IFGTB; Dr Neelkamal Darbari, IAS (retd.), former Managing Director of Small Farmers’ Agribusiness Consortium and Dr Kalpana Khurana, Commissioner – Landscape, Delhi Development Authority.
-Jayant Sarnaik, Nature Connect India Pvt Ltd, Dr Yashveen Bhatnagar from IUCN; Dr Purnamita Dasgupta, Chair Professor and Head at Environmental and Resource Economics Unit at IEG; Dr Sanjib Sarangi, Chief Fundraising and Partnerships Officer, Indian Grameen Services; Dr Anita Varghese, Director, Keystone Foundation; Prof Ashish Aggarwal from IIM Lucknow; and Mr Amit Kumar, Partner at Ernst and Young, represented the senior leadership from NGOs and government advisory firms.
+The representation from government departments included Dr. Deep Narayan Pandey, former Head of Forest Force, Rajasthan Forest Department; Dr. Sanjeeva Pandey, Forestry Advisor, Forest Plus; Mr. Chitaranjan Tyagi, IFS (retd); Dr. Devendra Pandey, former Director General, Survey of India; Dr. N. Krishna Kumar, Director, IFGTB; Dr. Neelkamal Darbari, IAS (retd.), former Managing Director of Small Farmers’ Agribusiness Consortium; and Dr. Kalpana Khurana, Commissioner – Landscape, Delhi Development Authority.
+Jayant Sarnaik, Nature Connect India Pvt Ltd, Dr. Yashveen Bhatnagar from IUCN; Dr. Purnamita Dasgupta, Chair Professor and Head of the Environmental and Resource Economics Unit at IEG; Dr. Sanjib Sarangi, Chief Fundraising and Partnerships Officer, Indian Grameen Services; Dr. Anita Varghese, Director, Keystone Foundation; Prof. Ashish Aggarwal from IIM Lucknow; and Mr. Amit Kumar, Partner at Ernst and Young, represented the senior leadership from NGOs and government advisory firms.

 /articles/sustainable-solutions-focus